BIGTREE Medicare & Nursing Home

 The government promised 50,000 new skilled caregivers by 2030.
 We currently have a 3,000-caregiver shortage.
 Without funding for training programs, this remains an empty promise.

-The reality check: 58% of Malaysians approaching retirement have less than RM100,000 in EPF savings.
-You need RM240,000 just to generate RM1,000 monthly for 20 years.
+The reality check: About half of EPF members approaching retirement have savings below the RM240,000 recommended threshold.
 Government support isn’t keeping pace with the demographic crisis.

 Before choosing any nursing home or elderly care center, ask this:

-“Are you licensed by the Ministry of Health or registered with JKM?”
+“Are you licensed by the Ministry of Health under Act 586, or registered with JKM under Act 506?”

 Then ask the follow-up: